Azure-Samples/azure-search-openai-javascript/README.md

 There are multiple ways to successfully setup this project.

-The easiest way to get started is with GitHub Codespacesm that provides preconfigurations to setup all the tools for you.
+The easiest way to get started is with GitHub Codespaces that provides preconfigurations to setup all the tools for you.
 [Read more below](#github-codespaces).
 Alternatively you can [set up your local environment](#local-environment) follwing the instructions below.

 #### GitHub Codespaces